hdaff/MyRepo1/README.md

 ## Master Branch
-This change is made in master branch
+This change is made in master branch.
+The master branch is the main branch of this repository.